-Many of those studies emphasise the mobility of office workers on both very small and local scales, as well as more distant scales.
+Many of those studies emphasize the mobility of office workers on both very small and local scales, as well as across larger distances.
 OfficeMATE supports mobility in two ways.
 One is the ubiquitous computing notion of picking up the right kind of support where you are going, and having it provide access to the things you need there.
 EMCE on the other hand provides mobility support by helping move the right data from your desktop to where you are, in the meeting.
+While the larger distance that EMCE supports is not the geographic distribution expected in most CSCW studies, it is an important difference in use that needs to be evaluated.

-We have tried to get around many of the problems of not carrying a computer, or it in meetings, in two ways.
-First, by using a combination of a smaller form factor coupled with embedded infrastructure to make carrying more feasible.
-In addition, providing content that makes this helpful for visitors adds incentive to the use of OfficeMATE as a collaborative tool.
+We have tried to get around problems of not carrying a computer into meetings in two ways.
+First, we have tried to make carrying more feasible by using a combination of a smaller form factor coupled with embedded infrastructure.
+In addition, providing content that is helpful for visitors adds incentive to the use of OfficeMATE.
+We hope that this in turn, will add incentive for its use as a collaborative tool.
 Second, by replacing keyboard and mouse interaction with speech and pen interaction we feel makes many interactions more natural.

 The annotation and note taking features in EMCE support the findings from workplace studies that simple annotation is more appropriate than full collaborative writing applications.
-Using pen for both handwriting recognition and drawing, both on private space and public, provides the right kind of interaction tools to get the job done.
-By not requiring specialised skills, such as typing, or learning a new method of interaction like writing Graffitti, we hope to ease the use of digital media.
+Using pen for both handwriting recognition and drawing, both on private space and public, provides the right kind of interaction tools for these uses.
+Although a keyboard is still available in the prototypes, we hope to ease the use of digital media by not requiring specialised skills, such as typing, or learning a new method of interaction like writing Graffiti.
 In this way we hope to fulfil the promise of early digital meeting environments by using computers for what they are great for: saving the state of your meetings and work and providing access to it at a later date.